 More like a rock star?

-When presented with passages from these accounts, Rada told us they "use a variety of exercises within its classes, all of which are widely used within the industry and have a long heritage in acting training."
-They said they take "a zero-tolerance policy towards, and would never sanction training or exercises that compromise the safety or wellbeing of our students, both physically and psychologically," adding that "the organization takes every measure to ensure the safeguarding of its students and has strict guidelines over the behavior of its teaching staff."
+When presented with passages of this piece, Rada told us they "use a variety of exercises within its classes, all of which are widely used within the industry and have a long heritage in acting training."
+They said they take "a zero tolerance policy towards, and would never sanction training or exercises that compromise the safety or wellbeing of our students, both physically and psychologically," adding that "the organisation takes every measure to ensure the safeguarding of its students and has strict guidelines over the behaviour of its teaching staff."

 Lamda chose not to comment.